The Environmental Journal of Southern Appalachia

 — GA airports for the most part serve mainly a few dozen recreational/leisure users and too often are subsidized by the local community or require state and federal grants/subsidies.
 The Metropolitan Knoxville Airport Authority estimated an Oak Ridge GA airport would have an operating deficit for the first 6 years.
 DKX with 140 hangars and $800,000 in fuel sales in 2019 has historically operated at a deficit.

-— Oak Ridge has many community-wide needs far greater than a GA airport, including a school bond indebtedness in the $10's of millions, a new elementary school to accommodate population growth, a new fire station, new $78.3 million water plant-construction started Jan 2023, an ~ $4 million conference facility to support business needs, and aging sewer and water infrastructure dating from 1943.Though most of construction will be provided by state and federal funding, the operation and maintenance costs must be provided by the City of Oak Ridge.
+— Oak Ridge has many community-wide needs far greater than a GA airport, including a school bond indebtedness in the $10's of millions, a new elementary school to accommodate population growth, a new fire station, new $78.3 million water plant-construction started Jan 2023, an ~ $4 million conference facility to support business needs, and aging sewer and water infrastructure dating from 1943.Though most of construction would be provided by state and federal funding, the operation and maintenance costs must be provided by the City of Oak Ridge.

 — There are more than 20 major companies/businesses in Oak Ridge with some new ones in the past five years.
 Not one of these companies correlate their business success to the prospect of an Oak Ridge GA airport.